sschoener/cmake-example-project/README.md

  * We do not use an external library for testing but want to write the unit tests on our own.
  * We are only interested in getting our project to compile/run/pass tests.
 This repository does not cover installation/deployment.

+## What is CMake?
+Uh, I find that not entirely easy to answer.
+To me, CMake is primarily a tool for producing build scripts (think `make` files or VS/XCode projects) that are then processed by said build system to produce an artifact (a library, executable...).
+CMake can also be used to generate scripts for packing and installing the artifact (think `make install`), but this is not what I am interested in here.
+So, in short, CMake helps with:
+   * configuring your project for different compilers and build systems,
+   * handling dependencies between your projects,
+   * locating external dependencies (not covered),
+   * running your tests and reporting their results,
+   * deploying your software (not covered).

 ## Usage
 The main purpose of this repository is educational.
 Start by reading `CMakeLists.txt` from this repository.
 It is heavily commented and will point you to other files.
 Once you are done with this, here is how to actually execute the code: